New Airline Refund Rules: Do You Still Need Travel Insurance?

 Previously, it was up to each airline’s discretion how they handled refunds—most were in the form of airline-specific vouchers, and only after customers applied explicitly for a refund request.

-The new ruling makes it so that passengers receive the full amount on their form of payment (cash reimbursement or whatever form was used, i.e., credit card) promptly.
+The new airline rules makes it so that passengers receive the full amount on their form of payment (cash reimbursement or whatever form was used, i.e., credit card) promptly.
 “Promptly” means within 7 days for credit card purchases, within 20 days for other modes of purchase.
 This rule is intended to make it easier to get money back and to increase transparency in fees through the refund process.

 Canceled or significantly changed flights:

-“Significantly changed” is defined as:
+"Significantly delayed or changed" is defined as:

-• Downgraded to lower class of service
+Downgrade to a lower class of service.

 Delayed baggage return

-If you file a mishandled baggage report, you’re entitled to a refund for the checked bag fee if it’s not delivered within 12 hours of your domestic flight arriving at the gate (or 30 hours of international flight).
+As per the new airline rules, if you file a mishandled baggage report, you’re entitled to a refund for the checked bag fee if it’s not delivered within 12 hours of your domestic flight arriving at the gate (or 30 hours of international flight).

 Extra services not provided